SchaafLaura/TLMlang_2_specification/README.md

 TLM2 is a stack based language and as such there are several operations that modify the stack in one way or another.
 The stack can be accessed from any function at any time.
 The stack contains integers only, however these integers might be interpreted as symbols by writing them to the output or by putting them into source-code via the meta-programming related instructions.

 ## Functions
 Control flow can "leave" the main function by going to a different function.
 Function names are single lowercase letters (`a` through `z`).
 The instruction to enter a function is its name.
 When entering a function, the instruction pointer starts (as it does with the `main` function) at the top left corner and moves to the right.
+Leaving a function causes the instruction pointer to return to the place where it entered it.
+Leaving `main` halts the program.

 The following program enters the function `f` twice - each time pushing the number 1 to the stack.
 ```